-Lewis Lu is the head of the tax practice at KPMG.
-He advises clients on Chinese tax and regulatory business implications of major structuring, restructuring and reorganisation projects.
+Lewis Lu leads the tax practice at firm.
+He helps clients on the Chinese tax and regulatory business implications of major structuring, restructuring and reorganisation projects.
 He is also a tax adviser to the China financial services industry in Shanghai, assisting clients in the banking and financial services sectors on new and complex products and transactions.
-Khoon Ming Ho is the head of KPMG in the Asia Pacific.
+Khoon Ming Ho is the head of KPMG in the Asia-Pacific region.
 He advises Chinese finance and tax authorities on tax reforms in different industries.
-The firm offers tax services including indirect tax, M&A tax, R&D tax, general corporate tax, tax controversy and transfer pricing.
+The team’s practice covers various areas such as indirect tax, M&A and tax controversy.

 Partner Peter Ni leads tax practice at firm.
 Another key practitioner is Mark Gao.
 The team provides tax services in transactions and investments, tax planning and dispute resolution.
 It has a strong capability in private client practice.
 It provides a comprehensive wealth planning for high net worth individuals and families, including Pre-IPO wealth planning for major shareholders, pre-immigration wealth planning for family members and estate planning by means of will, trust, insurance and other tools.

 The team assisted a European real estate fund with the investment structure in a tax efficient manner.
 It also helped a client negotiate with the counterparty and agree on a balanced withholding and reporting approach.